centrifugal/documentation/clients/javascript.md

 }
 ```

-Presence data is a map where keys are client IDs.
+As you can see presence data is a map where keys are client IDs and values are objects
+with client information.

-Format of `err`:
+Format of `err` in error callback:

 ```javascript
 {